This detailed guide helps with estimating rehab costs accurately for a number of common home improvement items in your house flipping project.

 - Counter width and height: 25″ wide x 36″ high

-Similarly to cabinets, countertops come in many varieties in materials from laminate starting at an installed cost of about $30/LF to a variety of stones exceeding $100/SF.
+Similar to cabinets, countertops come in many varieties in materials, from laminate starting at an installed cost of about $30/LF to a variety of stones exceeding $100/SF.
 The cost of your countertop will depend greatly on the type of counter you purchase.

 Extensive kitchen remodeling will usually require HVAC work such as moving duct, registers, grilles, hydronic piping or radiators.
 Consider also the cost of patching walls or ceilings after HVAC materials have been moved or added.
 Figure a half-day of work ($150) as the minimum charge for drywall hanging, taping and finishing.